peterhinch/micropython-async/v3/docs/TUTORIAL.md

 support to CPython V3.8+.

 There is an event loop method `run_forever` which takes no args and causes the event loop to run.
-This is supported by `uasyncio`.
+This is supported by `asyncio`.
 This has use cases, notably when all of an application's tasks are instantiated in other modules.

 ## 7.8 Race conditions